 The Atlanta-Burbank Axis: The New Geography of Catalog Management

 In 2026, managing a synchronization catalog can no longer be centralized in a single geographic or mental point.
 A strategic decentralization has occurred between Atlanta, the hub of administration and rights business, and Burbank, the epicenter of creation and music supervision.
-Analyzing this axis is essential to understanding how to optimize the revenue pipeline and the structural alignment of a modern catalog.
+This article analyzes this axis in light of recent shifts in the U.S. market and explains why this duality is redefining the structural alignment of modern catalogs.

 Klem Loden